-Based on the results of the human case reports, the BRL (1994) study, and the mode of action analysis (Section 4.6.3.1), cerium toxicity may be the result of nonspecific stimulation of PAMs that are activated and immobilized by the accumulation of insoluble cerium particles.
+The mode of action for cerium oxide-induced lung and lymphoreticular toxicity is not known.
+However, the available MOA information from humans and animals (Section 4.6.3.1) suggests that cerium toxicity may be the result of nonspecific stimulation of PAMs that are activated and immobilized by the accumulation of insoluble cerium particles.
 The subchronic BRL (1994) study in rats displayed increased lung weight; discoloration or pale areas, pale foci, and uncollapsed parenchyma in the lungs; enlargement or pale discoloration of the bronchial, mediastinal, and pancreatic lymph nodes; and dose-related alveolar epithelial and lymphoid hyperplasia and pigment accumulation in the lungs and lymph nodes.
 These effects are similar to the pneumoconiosis described in the human case reports, which were characterized by the accumulation of cerium particles in the lungs and lymphoreticular system and histologic effects throughout the lung.
 In addition, Hahn et al. (2001, 1999) demonstrated the retention of cerium-alumniosilicate particles in the tracheobronchial lymph nodes of dogs for several years following a single inhalation exposure.

-Clearance of foreign substances from the lung by macrophages involves removal to the stomach and GI tract, the lymphatics and lymph nodes, and the pulmonary vasculature (Witschi and Last, 2001).
-As part of that process, macrophages that have phagocytized cerium particles and have retained their mobility, would be removed from the lung and may accumulate in the lymph nodes.
-The point in the neutrophilic response when normal clearance is overwhelmed represents a shift to PAMs that have been activated and immobilized by the absorption of cerium particles.
-This shift is reflected by the alveolar epithelial and lymphoid hyperplasia and pigment accumulation in the lungs and lymph nodes of male and female rats (BRL, 1994).
-The overloading of the PAMs by cerium, leading to the release of inflammatory cytokines and fibrogenic growth factors, and the subsequent cell damage are the hypothesized mode of action presented in Section 4.6.3.1.
-Therefore, the critical effect of cerium oxide exposure is increased incidence of lymphoid hyperplasia in the bronchial lymph nodes of male and female rats, which represents the most sensitive effect following cerium oxide exposure.
+Clearance of foreign substances from the lung by macrophages involves removal to the stomach and GI tract, the lymph nodes, and the pulmonary vasculature (Witschi and Last, 2001).
+Thus, it would be expected that following inhalation exposure to cerium oxide, macrophages that have phagocytized cerium particles and have retained their mobility, would be removed from the lung and may accumulate in the lymph nodes.
+However, if this process is overwhelmed, PAMs that have been activated and immobilized by the absorption of cerium oxide particles may be observed.
+Therefore, the effects observed in the lymph nodes and lungs of male and female rats following inhalation exposure to cerium oxide in the BRL (1994) study were considered to be indicative of overwhelmed clearance and potential key events in the proposed MOA.